mmikowski/mmikowski.github.io/_posts/2016-11-14-type-casts.md

         console.log(info)
     }

-    doStuff('-3', reports)
+    repeats('-3', reports)
 ```

 That didn't take long!
 The first type error occurs when we provide the
 '-3' argument to the `repeats` invocation.
 This value should be an
 integer, but we instead provide a string.
 Then all hell breaks loose.

-When `doStuff` is invoked it creates an 'endless' loop condition that
+When `repeats` is invoked it creates an 'endless' loop condition that
 will rather quickly consume all available resources within its execution
 environment.
-Eventually this results in a force-kill of a
+This results in a force-kill of a NodeJS process, or a browser
-NodeJS process, or a browser tab, or a browser, or the host OS.
+tab, or the entire browser process, or the host OS.

 If we watch the progression of the value of `counts` in the `while` loop we
 see the following series: `'-3', '-31', '-311', '-3111', ...`.
 The test